 - SD.
-This is the interface for SD card slots C1, and C2.
-C1 is for the Printer/Scanner B783.
-C2 is for PostScript3 B720 or Data Overwrite Security B735. - Board Option Slots 1, 2.
-Only one of the following options can be installed in either Slot 1 or Slot 2: IEEE1284 Interface Board B679 (Centronics), IEEE802.11b G813 (Wireless LAN), IEEE1394 Interface Board B581 (FireWire), Bluetooth Interface Unit B736.
+This is the interface for SD card slots C1 and C2. - Board Option Slots 1, 2.
+Only one of the following options can be installed in either Slot 1 or Slot 2: IEEE1284 Interface Board B679 (Centronics), IEEE802.11b G813 (Wireless LAN), or Bluetooth Interface Unit B736.
 The following options can also be installed in either slot: File Format Converter B609 (MLB), and Key Browser Unit B720 - Flash ROM.
 Stores the program.
 Maximum capacity: 32 MB. - USB.
 The interface for USB 2.0 devices.
 Supports both low-speed and high-speed modes.
 USB support is built-into the controller.
 No installation is required for the USB function.
-But, SP5895 001 must be set to "1" to enable the network functions. - NIB.
+But, SP5985 001 must be set to "1" to enable the network functions. - NIB.
 The Ethernet interface connection.
 Network support is built-into the controller.
 No installation is required for the network function.
-But, SP5895 002 must be set to "1" to enable the network functions. - EEPROM.
+But, SP5985 002 must be set to "1" to enable the network functions. - EEPROM.
 Stores the data for the SP code settings. - NVRAM.
 The memory that stores the system configuration and other information.